Graylog2/documentation/pages/integrations/forwarder.rst

 network bandwidth).
 Several Forwarder Output configuration options are also available to help you tune performance for your throughput requirements and environment.

-Hostname
-    The destination host name or IP address where the Graylog Forwarder input is running.

-Port
-    The destination port that the Graylog Forwarder input is listening on.

-Journal Segment Size
-    The soft maximum for the size of a segment file in the log.

-Journal Segment Age
-    The disk journal segment age.

-Maximum Journal Size
-    The maximum size for the disk journal.

-Maximum Journal Message Age
-    The maximum time that a message will be stored in the disk journal.

-Journal Message Flush Interval
-    The number of messages that can be written to the log before a flush is forced.

-Maximum Journal Flush Age
-    The amount of time the log can have dirty data before a flush is forced.

-Journal Buffer Size
-    The size of the pre-journal buffer.
-This number must be a power of two.
-This number must be sufficiently large to avoid blocking the Graylog output system.
-Recommended value: 65536

-Number of Handlers Journal Buffer
-    The number of concurrent journal encoders.
-This prepares the messages to be written to the journal and is a fast operation.
-This number generally should not exceed the number of cores on a machine.

-Send Buffer Size
-    The size of the post-journal send buffer.
-This number must be a power of two.
-    Recommended value: two times the Maximum Journal Read Batch Size rounded up to the next power of 2.

-Sender Encoders
-    The number of concurrent send encoders.
-These prepare the message to be sent over the network.
-    This number generally should not exceed the number of cores on a machine.

-Concurrent Network Senders
-    The number of concurrent senders forwarding messages simultaneously.
-Each sender establishes one HTTP/2 connection.
-    Use multiple senders to increase throughput and also take advantage of :ref:`load balancing<forwarder_load_balancing>`.
-    The number of concurrent senders should not exceed the number of cores on a machine.

-GRPC Request Timeout
-    Request timeout for GRPC in milliseconds

-Maximum Journal Read Batch Size
-    The maximum number of messages read from the journal at once.
-Increase this value to reduce excessive disk I/O.
-    Recommended range: 500-5000.

-Enable Compression
-    The option to compress messages when they are transported

-TLS Trusted Certificate Chain File
-    Path to the trusted certificate chain file for verifying the remote endpoint's certificate.
-    The file should contain an X.509 certificate collection in PEM format.

-Enable TLS
-    Option to enable TLS.

 .. image:: /images/forwarder_output.png